Free Online Wedding Dance Lessons

 So a pattern is arbitrary.
 It's a vehicle that instructors use to teach.
 It gives structure to both the lesson and the choreography.
 I like to use the analogy of a lego set.
 Each lego piece is a move and by putting these moves together you create a pattern.
 So a move is rigid but a pattern is fluid.

-So, now that you know that, you know that you can change, adapt, deconstruct and reconstruct any of the patterns below.
-You can create a choreography that suits your song, your personality, etc...
+Now that you know that, you know that you can change, adapt, deconstruct and reconstruct any of the patterns below.
+You can create a performance that suits your song, your personality, etc...

 1- The Rope